What Are the Best Walking and Running Apps?

 Cons:

-Premium features: Many advanced features are locked behind a paid subscription.
+Premium features: Access to many advanced features requires a paid subscription.

 Which app is right for you?